Salmon Taco Bowl

 Updated on Sat, 14 Jun 2025 10:53:54 GMT

-A bowl of food with salmon and onions.
-Save
+A bowl of food with salmon, avocado, tomatoes, onions, and lime.
+Save to Pinterest

 Salmon Taco Bowls bring together vibrant Mexican-inspired flavors with the nutrition of wild salmon, all layered over sofrito rice and topped with creamy avocado and fresh herbs.
 These bowls are perfect when you crave a bold meal that is still light and wholesome.
 They make a lively weeknight dinner or an impressive, yet easy, meal prep option for lunch.